 LCSG partners with the Vermont Department of Environmental Conservation to lead a statewide Green Infrastructure Roundtable.
 Professionals from academia, design consulting firms, non-profit organizations, state agencies, and municipalities gather to discuss persistent stormwater management concerns and new green infrastructural methodologies to address them.
 Communication via a GSI listserv educates and informs hundreds of professionals about the newest information on GSI practice and performance to improve water quality.
 Join the GI Roundtable mailing list.

 Tour green stormwater infrastructure by bike or on foot!
-LCSG has produced bike and walking tour maps of green stormwater infrastructure in three Vermont cities.
+Lake Champlain Sea Grant has produced bike and walking tour maps of green stormwater infrastructure in four Vermont cities.

 Lawn Care Best Practices